hashbbg/bbgchallenge5/README.markdown

 #### Dates!

-The contest starts on 15th March, 5pm GMT, and finishes 15th April, 5pm GMT.
+The contest starts on 15th April, 5pm GMT, and finishes 15th May, 5pm GMT.

 #### Genre:

-The genre for BBGChallenge4 is:
+The genre for BBGChallenge5 is:

-# RACING
+# SPORTS SIM

 The genre has beeb randomly selected from the list below at the very start of the contest: